Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 Fruits

 Sweet, cooling fruits are among the best foods for Pitta.
-They satisfy the sweet tooth naturally while cooling internal heat.
+They satisfy the sweet tooth naturally and cool internal heat.

 Favour: Sweet melons (watermelon, cantaloupe), coconut, sweet pears, ripe mangoes, sweet grapes, pomegranate, ripe figs, dates, avocado